History of Rosa DeLauro in Timeline

 In 2006, DeLauro voted against the Child Interstate Abortion Notification Act.

-In 2006, DeLauro voted against the Federal Election Integrity Act of 2006, which required voters to show a government-issued photo ID before voting.
+In 2006, DeLauro voted against the Federal Election Integrity Act of 2006 that required voters to show a government-issued photo ID before voting.

 2006: Voted Against Trigger Lock Amendment

-In 2006, DeLauro voted against the Trigger Lock Amendment, which would end the use of funds from the Commerce Department FY2007 Appropriation bill to enforce laws requiring guns to be sold with locks.
+In 2006, DeLauro voted against the Trigger Lock Amendment that ends the use of funds from the Commerce Department FY2007 Appropriation bill to enforce laws requiring guns to be sold with locks.

 In 2006, DeLauro was reelected to a ninth term, defeating Republican nominee Joseph Vollano with 76% of the vote.